mia-platform/documentation/docs/development_suite/identity-and-access-management/console-levels-and-permission-management.md

 The Console resources are organized in a hierarchical structure on three levels:

 1. **Console level** is the root level regarding the general configuration of your Console.
-At this level you can configure some resources such as Companies, Project Templates and Marketplace.
+At this level you can configure resources such as Companies, Project Templates and Marketplace.

 1. **Company level** is the second hierarchical level.
 A Company can contain several underlying Projects, which can inherit different kinds of information from the Company without needing further configuration.
 At this level, License, Clusters, Providers, Users, Service Account Users, Groups can be managed.
-To know more about Company configuration, give a check to the dedicated [documentation section](/development_suite/company/create.mdx).
+To know more about Company configuration, check out the dedicated [documentation section](/development_suite/company/create.mdx).

 1. **Project Level** is the third hierarchical level.
 Projects are the heart of Mia-Platform Console, allowing developers engage in creating new features and building their own platform.